nac315/tiktok_scrape/README.md

 a.
 Doesn't interact with videos at all.

 b.
-Likes videos if they're part of a pre-decided list of hashtags
+Watches videos if they're part of a pre-decided list of hashtags.

 Any output from the tests, as well as any information about failures, will be located in a file generated called `report.html`, located in the home directory of the repository.
 This is what the `--html=report.html` flag indicates when we run pytest.

-Some common bugs during this step include:
+**Some common bugs during this step include: **

-#### _main-py: error: unrecognized arguments: --html=report.html
+- #### _main-py: error: unrecognized arguments: --html=report.html
       **Try running**

          pip install pytest-html

-If you get an error message such as this:
+- If you get an error message such as this:
 <img width="1101" alt="Error Message" src="https://github.com/mjdgv/tiktok_scrape/assets/67440369/92df93e0-8b20-48c3-af8f-ae0038522a2b">
 **Try running**
 ```